How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Collared shirts

-Feel free to dress comfortably so that we can focus on getting to know you better during the interview (but not so comfortably that we wonder if you’re heading to the gym afterward).”
+Feel free to dress comfortably so we can focus on getting to know you better during the interview.”